belgattitude/soluble-japha/doc/notes.md

 ### Differences with the original Java.inc client.

-The original `Java.inc` client has been completely refactored to fit current trends in current PHP practices.
+The original `Java.inc` client has been completely refactored to fit current trends modern in PHP practices (2016).

 - New API (not backward compatible)

     All global functions have been removed (`java_*`) in favour of a more object oriented approach.
-    By doing so, the new API breaks compatibility with existing code (see the [legacy compatibility guide](./doc/pjb62_compatibility.md) if you have code written against the `Java.inc` original client), but offers the possibility to rely on different driver implementations without breaking your code.
+    By doing so, the new API breaks compatibility with existing code (see the [legacy compatibility guide](./pjb62_compatibility.md) if you have code written against the `Java.inc` original client), but offers the possibility to rely on different driver implementations without breaking your code.

 - PHP version and ecosystem

-    - PHP7, HHVM ready.
+    - PHP7, HHVM ready (PHP 5.5+ supported).
     - Installable with composer
-    - Compliant with latests standards: psr0, psr2, psr4
+    - Compliant with latests standards: PSR-2, PSR-3, PSR-4

 - Enhancements

+    - Introduced namespaces
     - Removed global namespace pollution (java_* functions)
     - Removed global variables, functions and unscoped statics.
     - No more get_last_exception...
 (All exceptions are thrown with reference to context)